rack/rack-test/README.md

   end

   def test_response_is_ok
-    get "/"
+    get '/'

     assert last_response.ok?
-    assert_equal last_response.body, "All responses are OK"
+    assert_equal last_response.body, 'All responses are OK'
   end

   def set_request_headers
     headers 'Accept-Charset', 'utf-8'
-    get "/"
+    get '/'

     assert last_response.ok?
-    assert_equal last_response.body, "All responses are OK"
+    assert_equal last_response.body, 'All responses are OK'
   end

   def test_response_is_ok_for_other_paths
-    get "/other_paths"
+    get '/other_paths'

     assert last_response.ok?
-    assert_equal last_response.body, "All responses are OK"
+    assert_equal last_response.body, 'All responses are OK'
+  end

+  def post_with_json
+    # No assertion in this, we just demonstrate how you can post a JSON-encoded string.
+    # By default, Rack::Test will use HTTP form encoding if you pass in a Hash as the
+    # parameters, so make sure that `json` below is already a JSON-serialized string.
+    post(uri, json, { 'CONTENT_TYPE' => 'application/json' })
   end
 end
 ```